 Warnings and Precautions:

 - Risk from Radiation Exposure: AZEDRA contributes to a patient’s overall long-term radiation exposure.
 Long-term cumulative radiation exposure is associated with an increased risk for cancer.
 These risks of radiation associated with the use of AZEDRA are greater in pediatric patients than in adults.
 Minimize radiation exposure to patients, medical personnel, and household contacts during and after treatment with AZEDRA consistent with institutional good radiation safety practices and patient management procedures.

-- Myelosuppression: Among the 88 patients who received a therapeutic dose of AZEDRA, 33% experienced Grade 4 thrombocytopenia, 16% experienced Grade 4 neutropenia, and 7% experienced Grade 4 anemia.
+- Myelosuppression: Severe and prolonged myelosuppression occurred during treatment with AZEDRA.
+Among the 88 patients who received a therapeutic dose of AZEDRA, 33% experienced Grade 4 thrombocytopenia, 16% experienced Grade 4 neutropenia, and 7% experienced Grade 4 anemia.
 Five percent of patients experienced febrile neutropenia.
 Monitor blood cell counts weekly for up to 12 weeks or until levels return to baseline or the normal range.
 Withhold and dose reduce AZEDRA as recommended in the prescribing information based on severity of the cytopenia.

 - Secondary myelodysplastic syndrome, leukemia, and other malignancies: Myelodysplastic syndrome (MDS) and acute leukemias were reported in 6.8% of the 88 patients who received a therapeutic dose of AZEDRA.
 The time to development of MDS or acute leukemia ranged from 12 months to 7 years.
 Two of the 88 patients developed a non-hematological malignancy.